vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 The logout form is generated via the `createLogoutForm` method.

+As mentioned earlier, we need to protect our logout form with a CSRF token to prevent [CSRF attacks](https://owasp.org/www-community/attacks/csrf).

+Note: If we had endpoints that would accept data sent to the server, then we'd need to guard those endpoints with an CSRF token as well.

-Note, that we need to obtain the generated `CSRFToken` to generate it into a hidden form input field that's passed to the logout form:
+We need to obtain the generated `CSRFToken` and render it into a hidden form input field that's transfered via HTTP POST when the logout form is submitted:

 ```java
 private void handleLogout(RoutingContext ctx) {